amethystaurora-robo/simulation_practice/README.md

 </p>
 (Mehling, et al, 2024)
 <p></p>
-This code has three options for running the model:

-1. Regular model (as described above)
-2. Scaled model (for use in edge tracking)
-3. Seasonal model (for looking at seasonal changes)

 Below is the output of the first example run, showing trajectories of each group of variables: t vs s, x vs y, and y vs z.